SIRA's CTP Legal Advisory Service may be able to assist you if you were injured in a motor accident on or after 1 December, 2017.

 Who are the lawyers on the CTP Legal Advisory Service panel?

 The lawyers who provide advice through the CTP Legal Advisory Service have significant experience in providing legal advice on motor accident and personal injury law.
 They practice in both regional and metropolitan areas across NSW.

 How long does it take?

 This claims referral timeframe outlines how long the claim process takes from referral to completion.

 |Number of business days||Step in the claim process (referral through to completion)|

-Once accepted, SIRA forward the signed Terms and your information to the lawyer.
-You will be notified who the lawyer is.
+Once accepted, SIRA forwards your information to the solicitor.
+You will be notified who the solicitor is.

 |Between 1 and 3 days of receipt of referral||